 Expenditure of upper secondary general school education includes the expenditure of upper secondary general schools, teacher training schools and other educational institutions providing upper secondary general education.
 Since 1999, the expenditure has also included upper secondary general education provided by folk high schools.
 Subject pupils are included in the number of students in calculations of expenditure per pupil.
 Capital costs on internal rents are not included in the expenditure.

 Expenditure of vocational education includes the expenditure of initial vocational education leading to a qualification of vocational education institutions, including music schools and colleges, sports education centres, folk high schools and adult education centres and government transfer financed curriculum-based further vocational education.
 In time series data, the expenditure of initial vocational education of folk high schools and adult education centres is included in the expenditure of vocational education since 1999.
+The expenditure of specialised vocational education institutions is included in the figures for vocational education.
 Government transfer financed curriculum-based further vocational education is included from 2001 onwards.
-Government transfer financed curriculum-based further vocational education is included in the published data since 2015 in the annual and time series data.
-Government transfer financed curriculum-based further vocational education is not included in the earlier data publications.
-The expenditure of special needs vocational education institutions is included in the figures for vocational education.
-The data do not include the expenditure of apprenticeship training, supplementary training purchased by regional councils and charged service activities.
+Government transfer financed curriculum-based further vocational education is included in the data publications since 2015 in the annual and time series data.
+The expenditure of apprenticeship training is included in the expenditure of vocational education.
+The expenditure of apprenticeship training includes expenditure of vocational basic and further education organised as apprenticeship training, inclusive of expenditure of the apprenticeship training subsidised by the European Social Fund (ESF).
+Apprenticeship training is included in vocational education in the data publications since 2018 in the annual and time series data.
+The data do not include the expenditure of supplementary training purchased by regional councils and charged service activities.

 The expenditure of university of applied sciences and vocational educational institutions on the Åland Islands and in the military field is not included in the expenditure of vocational education.